-Editors at The Spruce tested a panel of luxury and affordable food gift baskets from top brands to find the best ones, considering factors like selection, ordering process, taste, and quality of each item included.
+Thus, editors at The Spruce researched and tested over 25 luxury and affordable food gift baskets from top brands to find the best ones, considering the assortment, as well as the ordering process, taste, and quality of each item included.
 Based on our findings, our favorite options include Harry & David, which is perfect for foodies, Jeni's Ice Cream for a sweet treat, and Bonnie & Pop for a last-minute gift available on Amazon.

 Here are the best food gift baskets, from luxury wine and cheese options to deliciously sweet treats.

 Wide selection of food categories to choose from

 Harry and David is a well-known company, famous for its wide range of gourmet gift baskets.
 Though there are a lot of options to choose from on the site, our tester noted that it wasn't a headache making her final selection.
 She liked that customers were able to choose smaller and larger versions of the same basket, depending on who you're shopping for and your budget.

 Many options combine delicious fruit, meats, and cheeses, with a few bonus items.
 For an all-encompassing basket, we love the Deluxe Favorites Basket.
 Your recipient will delight in fresh pears, sharp cheddar cheese, and even a box of chocolate truffles.